Rātā Street School

 Leaving During School Hours

-If your child needs to leave the school grounds during school hours they must be signed out at the school office by an adult.
-Please do not take your child off site without letting the office know.
+If your child needs to leave school during the day, they must be signed out at the office by an adult.
+Please do not remove your child from school without notifying the office.

 Lunches